CSCfi/research-fi-frontend/ARCHITECTURE.md

 ## Structure

-Application is separated into 3 main modules:
+Application is separated into 4 main modules:

+- Layout
 - Portal
 - MyData
 - Shared

+From these modules both Portal ande MyData modules work as an independent projects and both serve their own purpose but are closely tied together.
+We use these as modules rather than Angular projects since in this case there is no need to develop and maintain an library for shared components.

 ## Styling and theme